nogibjj/julia-getting-started/README.md

 ## NEXT UP

+* try to get linting and/or CI/CD working for this repo.
+[Use this GitHub Actions example.](https://github.com/domluna/JuliaFormatter.jl/blob/master/.github/workflows/ci.yml)

 ## November 28th
 Experiment trying to get linting via a `Makefile` working

+* tldr; was able to get lint working in a `Makefile` inside of cli-tools directory.
+* limitations:  requires manual package install. no clue how to reproduce Julia package installs!

 * [GitHub Repo on official linting for Julia](https://github.com/domluna/JuliaFormatter.jl)
 * [julialang thread on linting](https://discourse.julialang.org/t/julia-code-formatter-code-beautifier/11485)